symfony/symfony-docs/form/bootstrap4.rst

 Accessibility
 -------------

-The Bootstrap 4 framework has done a good job making it accessible for function variations like impaired vision and cognitive ability.
+The Bootstrap 4 framework has done a good job making it accessible for functional variations like impaired vision and cognitive ability.
 Symfony has taken this one step further to make sure the form theme complies with the `WCAG 2.0 standard`_.